The Anatomy of a Coding Guideline

 Finally, a complete coding guideline should include an appropriate level of detail.
 I’d like to keep with the idea of the ideal ID or class name—as long as necessary and as short as possible.
 Bearing this in mind, when working on a coding standard, it’s better to err on the side of adding detail so that the team can understand the guideline and its rationale.

-This comes straight out of The Little Book of HTML/CSS Coding Guidelines, and if you wish to dig deeper, get your own (still free) copy of the book (and check out styleguides.io and cssguidelin.es, who like style guides just as much as I do).
+This comes straight out of The Little Book of HTML/CSS Coding Guidelines, and if you wish to dig deeper, get your own (still free) copy of the book (and check out styleguides.io and cssguidelin.es who like guidelines very much, too).

 About the Author